 Ingredients and substitutions

-Mushrooms: I love baby bella because they have a deeper flavor than crimini and white mushrooms, but really any of these three mushrooms will work.
+- Mushrooms: I love baby bella (cremini) mushrooms because they have a deeper flavor than white mushrooms, but any variety of mushrooms work.
+For example, you can also use "gourmet" mushroom blends like shiitake or oyster.
+If using shiitake, I recommend removing the stem.

-Goat cheese: I like to crumble goat cheese directly on the veggies so that it melts a bit before the eggs get added.
+- Goat cheese: I like to crumble goat cheese directly on the veggies so that it melts a bit before the eggs get added.
 I use plain goat cheese but I think an herbed or even honey goat cheese would work well.
+If you're not a fan of goat cheese, you can use shredded mozzarella or Parmesan instead.

-Milk: I use 2% milk but you can use skim, whole or even unflavored non-dairy milk will work.
+- Milk: I use 2% milk but you can use skim, whole or even unflavored non-dairy milk like soy milk or oat milk works.

 Step by step instructions